Pushing Large Language Models to the 6G Edge: Vision, Challenges, and Opportunities: Open problems

 \section{Open problems}

-As an emerging field, there are still numerous open research problems on how to employ MEC systems to support LLMs.
+As an emerging field, there are still numerous open research problems on how to employ MEC systems to support LLMs, particularly on the end-edge cooperation aspect.
 We pick up a few most important ones to discuss as follows.